tapparelj/gr-lora_sdr/README.md

 - gxx
 - pybind11

-The conda environment used to develop this module is described by the environment.yml file.
 ## Installation
 The out of tree module gr-lora_sdr can be installed from source or directly as a conda package.
 ### From source